 This post may contain affiliate links.
 Please read our disclosure policy.

-Discover more quick and easy single serving breakfasts like our moist Banana Bread, savory Cheesy Baked Eggs, creamy Avocado Toast, or sweet Fruit Quesadilla.
+Explore more quick and easy single serving breakfast recipes, like our moist and flavorful Banana Bread, savory and satisfying Cheesy Baked Eggs, creamy and delicious Avocado Toast, or sweet and fruity Fruit Quesadilla.

 RELATED: 20 Breakfast Recipes “For One” That Are Worth Waking Up For